 Public transport runs (roughly) from 04:30 to 23:30 hrs.
 During night time, buses run at 1-hour intervals from 00:10 to 02:10.
 Only cash fares are applicable at night, available on board at the price of 150 dinars (Zone 1).
 Night buses depart from special stops at the Republic Square towards other parts of the city.

-Although pick-pocketing is far from rife in Belgrade, be careful and alert in public transport, particularly when you are packed like sardines.
+careful and alert in public transport, particularly when you are packed like sardines.

 A tram ride can be fairly exotic as old trams can sway like ships in rough seas, and one broken tram blocks the entire line (which typically happens right in the middle of two stops, in a pouring rain).